• Skip to primary navigation

 On the other hand, if hot baked goods, like hot baked pretzels or croissants, are sold together with hot prepared foods, they are taxable, but if they are sold separately, they are excluded from sales tax.
 Hot baked goods or any meals that are bought for consumption within your shop environment are taxable.

-Are Beverages Taxable In California?
+Are Beverages Taxable in California?

 Carbonated or effervescent bottled waters, spirits, malt liquors, wine, and carbonated beverages are taxable under the entire state and local tax rate in the state of California.